n6ufal/Letter-Demon/README.md

 1. **Load a Dictionary**
    - Click Advanced → Load Dictionary
-   - Select a `.json` or `.txt` word file
+   - Pick a `.json` or `.txt` word file
-   - Wait for indexing (~5-30 seconds depending on size)
+   - Wait for it to index (about 5–30 seconds depending on size)

 2. **Configure Typing**
    - Set typing speed (default: 170ms per character)
-   - Enable/disable humanized jitter (default: on, 75%)
+   - Turn humanized jitter on or off (default: on, 75%)
    - Adjust pre/post delays (default: 500ms each)

 3. **Set Game Strategy**
-   - **Trap Words** — Prioritize hard words
+   - **Trap Words** — Go for words your opponent will struggle to follow
-   - **Short Words** — Minimize character risk
+   - **Short Words** — Play it safe with shorter words
-   - Choose fallback mode if primary fails
+   - Pick a fallback in case your main strategy comes up empty

 4. **Play**
-   - Enter the starting letters in the text field
+   - Type the starting letters into the text field
    - Press PLAY or Ctrl+Enter
-   - Window hides, word is typed, game window regains focus
+   - The window hides, the word gets typed, Roblox regains focus
-   - Window reappears when done
+   - The window comes back when it's done

 ### Advanced Features

 #### Custom Trap Endings
 Trap endings are word suffixes that are statistically hard for opponents to continue from:
 - Click **Advanced → Load** (Trap Endings section)
-- Select a `.txt` file with one ending per line
+- Pick a `.txt` file with one ending per line
-- Comments start with `#`
+- Lines starting with `#` are treated as comments and ignored
-- **Order matters** — list endings from hardest to easiest
+- **Order matters** — put the hardest endings first

 Example `trap_endings.txt`:
 ```